dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Services running on your host are not able to properly access files and directories anymore.

-So the first thing what he did after he realized that his system was unusable, he notified me.
-At first I tried to recover as much as possible by hand so he could at least continue his work for the day, because reinstalling an operating system and configuring services would have taken us more time than we had been given.
+Because this happened in the middle of the day, we at first tried to recover as much as possible by hand so he could at least continue his work for the day.

+because reinstalling an operating system and configuring services would have taken us more time than we had been given.